Graphs definition

 label

-: the syntaxe.label
+: The syntaxe.label

-to antothe edgef
+to an edgef

 with the command:f.label = e.label